arsalariane/Wright-Fisher-genomic-algorithm/solution.md

 We'll get to selection, recombination, and linkage in the next exercises.
 In the meantime, you can think about the following:

-* Verify numerically that different reproductive models gives similar behavior.
-You may look up the Moran Model, or come up with your own evolutionary model.
 * How much time will it take for a typical new mutation to reach fixation for different population sizes?
 * If you add a constant influx of new mutations, how will the distribution of allele frequency look like at any given point in time?

+Copyright: Simon Gravel.
+Do not share of distribute this file without the written consent of the author.